For the most up-to-date event information please join our Facebook Page, follow us on Twitter,

 14 December, 19.00 – 21.00| £5

-Tony Conrad, Grommet Horn II, 2005.
+Tony Conrad, Fair Ground Horn, 2003.
 Courtesy of the Artist & Galerie Buchholz, Berlin/Cologne.

 To accompany Tony Conrad: Invented Acoustical Tools, artist Luke Fowler (whose Inverleith House exhibition was shortlisted for the 2012 Turner Prize) and Manchester-based artist Lee Paterson present a musical performance celebrating Tony Conrad's use of invented instruments and its influence on a new generation of musicians.
 Created in direct response to the exhibition ans using some of the works on display.

 Sue Tompkins: Dug Nature